 Part Number 1st Line Marking Codes

-SOIC

-SST26VF016BEUI 26F016B
+Part Number SOIJ WDFN TBGA SOIC

+SST26WF064C 26WF064C 26WF064C 26WF064C 26WF064C
-Legend: XX...X Part number or part number code

-Y Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01')

-NNN Alphanumeric traceability code (2 characters for small packages)

-Pb-free JEDEC® designator for Matte Tin (Sn)
+Legend : XXX Part number or part number code Υ Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01') NNN Alphanumeric traceability code (2 characters for small packages) (e3) Pb-free JEDEC® designator for Matte Tin (Sn) \sim

-Note: For very small packages with no room for the Pb-free JEDEC[®] designator be carried over to the next line, thus limiting the number of available characters for customer-specific information.

-(e3), the marking will only appear on the outer carton or reel label.
+Note: For very small packages with no room for the Pb-free JEDEC[®] designator a3, the marking will only appear on the outer carton or reel label.

-Note: In the event the full Microchip part number cannot be marked on one line, it will
+In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line, thus limiting the number of available characters for customer-specific information.